GeekKwame/Portfolio/README.md

 ## 📝 Notes

-- Make sure to update all placeholder links and information
+- Make sure to update all placeholder links and information throughout the components
-- Replace the contact form endpoint with your own backend service
+- Replace the contact form endpoint with your own backend service or EmailJS integration
-- Update social media links with your actual profiles
+- Update social media links with your actual profiles in `SocialLinks.jsx` and `Footer.jsx`
-- Add your own project images and descriptions
+- Add your own project images and descriptions in the `portfolios` array
+- Add your resume PDF to the `public` folder for download functionality
+- Update the Open Graph URL in `public/index.html` with your actual portfolio URL
+- Consider adding EmailJS for contact form functionality (see `src/components/Contact.jsx` for integration points)
+- All components are fully responsive and optimized for production use

 ## 🤝 Contributing